nearspacelabs/stac-client-python/README.md

 # get a client interface to the gRPC channel.
 This client singleton is threadsafe
 client = NSLClient()

-# our area of interest will be the coordinates of the Austin, Texas capital building
+# our area of interest will be the coordinates of the Austin, Texas capital building.
+# the order of coordinates defined by wkt is longitude, latitude (x, y)
 austin_capital_wkt = "POINT(-97.7430600 30.2671500)"
 # GeometryData is a protobuf container for GIS geometry information
+# "wkid" here refers to the epsg code for WGS-84, the ellipsoidal coordinate system most commonly
+# used when defining coordinates in longitude and latitude.
 geometry_data = GeometryData(wkt=austin_capital_wkt, sr=SpatialReferenceData(wkid=4326))

 # TimestampField is a query field that allows for making sql-like queries for information